 - Trim asparagus and cut into 1-inch pieces.
 Toss with olive oil, garlic, and salt and pepper to taste.
 Lay in a single layer on a cookie sheet and roast for 7-9 minutes until tender-crisp (depending on the thickness of your spears, it may take shorter or longer).
 Remove from oven.

-- In an 4 or 8-cup glass measuring cup or bowl with a pouring spout, beat eggs with ¼ water or milk and season with salt and pepper.
+- In an 4 or 8-cup glass measuring cup or bowl with a pouring spout, beat eggs with 1/4 cup water or milk and season with salt and pepper.
 Set aside.

 - Lightly coat a 6-cup muffin tin with oil and line each cup with a slice of ham, easing to fit as needed.
 Divide the roasted asparagus pieces between the ham-lined cups, and then pour the egg mixture evenly onto the ham in the cups (some may ooze outside of the ham and that's okay - it will all bake together).

-- Add the tin to the oven and bake for 15 minutes (or until desired doneness - test with a knife in the centers to make sure egg is cooked through).
+- Add the muffin tin to the oven and bake for 15 minutes (or until desired doneness - test with a knife in the centers to make sure egg is cooked through).

 - Meanwhile, make the easy (really - you use the microwave!) hollandaise sauce here.